3brazik/Database-Engine-using-Bash-script-/README.md

     • Connect To Databases
     • Drop Database

-Up on user Connect to Specific Database, there will be new Screen with this Menu:
+there will be new Screen with this Menu:

     • Create Table
     • List Tables